MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-serverless-api.md

     npm install
     ```

-1. The databases haven't started yet and there is an additional one-time step to restore the PostGreSQL database.
+1. The databases haven't started yet and there's an additional one-time step to restore the PostGreSQL database.
 In the terminal, run the following command to start and restore the local databases.

     ```bash
     npm run start:services